 We read and discuss a dialogue about holiday plans and prepare for Golden Week by discussing holidays in various countries, learn Black Noodle Day is a Korean holiday on which single people mourn their loneliness by eating black noodles and all Asian countries have a holiday similar to Obon in Japan on which they visit cemeteries and pray for the souls of their ancestors.

-Though I’ve been sexually impotent since 2010 (my 40th birthday present from God) and haven’t had anything you could even remotely consider Girlfriend since 2018 (unless you consider the Lear-like relationship I have with my Japanese-American daughters) I realize I’m in love with Flower Girl and Christmas Toy the same way I was in love with Mako and Ibuki from June 2020 until March 2022, at which time they graduated and left my life if not my thoughts.
+Though I’ve been sexually impotent since 2010 (my fourtieth birthday present from God) and haven’t had anything you could even remotely consider Girlfriend since 2018 (unless you consider the Lear-like relationship I have with my Japanese-American daughters) I realize I’m in love with Flower Girl and Christmas Toy the same way I was in love with Mako and Ibuki from June 2020 until March 2022, at which time they graduated and left my life if not my thoughts.
 Though it seems about time to join Ancestors on the Other Side, I thank God I can still feel the Sting of Cupid’s Arrow.
 I realize that before the Quintessential Quarter I was Deadman Walking and they have brought me back to Life like Jesus did to Lazarus.

 Back in Machida the gray sky and fierce wind keep the heat at bay, making for a perfect spring afternoon as I drank a can of dry rame Chu-Hi on the small bench encircling a potted tree on a cobblestone street with carp streamers tied to quaint street lanterns rippling and flapping madly in the wind to mark the upcoming Children’s Day, a gold carp to my left, a black fish to my right.
 I gaze at the big red lanterns over the entrance to the restaurant where my older daughter took me in January, stare into the rough cul-de-sac between Ramu-chan and the katsudon (fried pork) restaurant where the Stray Black Cat lives, and listen to the beautiful haunting voice of my Filipino witch crooning a lounge version of some Spanish love song to me from a speaker outside a little shop of brown wood.

 I smile, wave, bow, raise my can in salute.
 ‘Hi Buddy.
 How are you?’
-I sip my drink and light up a smoke.
+I sip my drink and light up a smoke.’
 I’d give you some of the cheese I just bought at Don Quijote but last time you didn’t eat hardly any and the crows and pigeons came to fight over it.
 Plus, I think the Crazy Old Japanese Man who always pets and feeds you hates me and gets jealous and angry when he sees us talking because he wants to be your Master and only True Friend.’

 A few Natives cast furtive frowns at me and then hurry away without looking back as though running from the Devil.

 The tall old Japanese man materializes beside me in jeans and high-soled brown shoes, glancing from me to the cat with a frown of solemn disapproval.
 The cat stays close to me.
 The Old Man retreats.
-I can’t help thinking the Cat is Whore playing us off against each other like 2 Dirty Old Men and I don’t want to play the Game.
+I can’t help thinking the Cat is Whore playing us off against each other like two Dirty Old Men and I don’t want to play the Game.

 Then the Prophet appears in silk navy-blue sweat-suit, black baseball cap, and new black shoes speckled with gold.
 I’ve known the Prophet for over a decade.
 At times I berate him for mooching off me, being Puppet of Abe’s Fascist Regime, causing me to lose work and nearly get roasted alive.
 From 2014 until 2016 he was lurking in the plaza in front of the JR Line every morning stalking me with clenched fists, face contorted into a mask of fury and hate, bellowing fascist curses like he wanted to kill me or wanted me to kill him.
-Then he disappeared for 2 years in the wake of the fire.
-From 2018 until 2020, the only 2 years in recent history I was back on my feet, we often roamed the streets together and I even managed to get 2 essays and 1 story published in 1 magazine.
+Then he disappeared for two years in the wake of the fire.
+From 2018 until 2020, the only two years in recent history I was back on my feet, we often roamed the streets together and I even managed to get two essays and one story published in one magazine.
 I felt a large part of the reason for my luck was because I received his blessing for letting him sponge food, booze, and money, so he was some blend of Judas, Beggar, Whipping Boy, Madman, and Priest.

 I can’t shake the feeling Prophet, Old Man, and Cat are playing some elaborate mind game with me.